 - Administer the 360 process in a way that nobody would question that it is being used for anything other than individual development

 For example, if you say to a participant that the 360 is being run purely for individual development, and you provide a copy of their report to their manager, the employee will see an ulterior motive other than their own development.
-Likewise, allowing them to select their own raters, giving them complete and sole control of their reports, providing them with coaching resources, and relying less on benchmark comparisons are all things you can do to communicate through the process that the 360 is being administered for the purpose of individual development.
+Likewise, allowing them to select their own raters, giving them complete and sole control of their reports, providing them with coaching resources, and relying less on benchmark comparisons are all things you can do to communicate through the process that the 360-feedback program is being administered for the purpose and effectiveness of individual development.

 Bottom line: If you say the 360 is being run purely for individual development, do not do anything that would cause somebody to doubt that purpose.

 Using 360s for remedial or disciplinary reasons is also a common use of the tool but is fraught with pitfalls.
 It can, however, be done in an effective way.
 The correct communication and process are vital here too.
 360s should not be used to take the place of a difficult conversation that a manager does not want to have; they should be used to facilitate and enhance that difficult conversation.

 If you are faced with providing difficult feedback to an underperformer and you think the 360 will allow you to avoid this conversation, save yourself the time and cost associated with a 360 and just give them the feedback.
 Give them the respect they deserve.
 Tell them the truth.
 Also, if an employee no longer offers much value to the organization, a 360 is probably not going to help the employee to the point that they will become a valuable contributor.
 Remedial 360s should be used for valuable members of the organization who have an isolated behavioral flaw, which has been communicated to them and is still standing in the way of their professional progress or success.